 - You'll need to mount the motor and servo onto a LEGO baseplate using a variety of LEGO pieces.
 (The parts you have will dictate the build.) - Attach the Bubble Wand to the servo using a LEGO Technic piece.
-(Hot Glue works well for this.) - Make an area with LEGO bricks for the small cup to fit into.
-(We used a piece of tape to help hold it in place.)
+(Hot Glue or a bit of tape works well for this.) - Make an area with LEGO bricks for the small cup to fit into.
+(We also used a piece of tape to help hold it in place.)
 The cup will hold the bubble solution that the wand will dip into.